John Adams: The Second Retrospective

 Alien and Sedition Acts

 During the quasi-war with France, there were many dissident voices within America.
 Men, newspaper editors and even some politicians voiced their distress with the Adams administration.
 Adams said the verbal acts were seditious and dangerous to national security.
-He then signed into law the Alien and Sedition Acts making it a crime to falsely speak out or write against certain federal officeholders including the President.
+In 1798, he signed the Alien and Sedition Acts into law making it a crime to falsely speak out or write against certain federal officeholders including the President.

 Adams was a Harvard educated New Englander, and this fed into his reputation as an arrogant aristocrat who believed he was royalty.
-The Alien and Sedition Act overshadowed the treaty he negotiated to end the war, and his solution for American readiness overseas, the creation of the Department of the Navy.
+The Alien and Sedition Act overshadowed the treaty he negotiated to end the war, and his solution for American readiness overseas, the creation of the Department of the Navy in 1798.

 Not succumbing to joining the war, in spite of enormous pressure, was a monumental achievement.
 Our history as a nation would certainly be different if he had.
 Unfortunately, Adams managed to alienate Congress and members of his own party, and ultimately lost his bid for a second term.